suneel0101/suneel0101.github.io/_posts/2020-12-28-my-defense-of-keith-raniere-part-1.markdown

 Note that the prosecution also mentioned abortions to the media.
 For example, US Attorney Richard Donoghue stated in his post-verdict press statement that Keith was responsible for “compelled abortions” [[see video clip of Donoghue’s comments to the press](https://www.youtube.com/watch?v=uY1wf_0GOdU)], although there was no evidence presented at trial and indeed no woman was ever compelled to have an abortion, nor did anyone testify she was.

 # NICOLE’S TEXTS TO KEITH THAT WERE NOT ALLOWED

-{% include image.html url="/assets/2020-12-28/texting.png" description="The above screenshot is a generic example of 'sexting.'" height="350" %}

 The so-called sex trafficking victim in this case, Nicole sent similar messages to the defendant, such as asking for “hot, rough sex” (Pg.
 4214 in the [transcripts](https://www.scribd.com/document/488945528/Telegram-Chats-between-Nicole-and-Keith-not-allowed-into-evidence)).
 This is not what you would expect a sex trafficking victim to text.
 This is why one might even think that the defendant might have been confused and thought she actually wanted to be with him.

 **“In contrast to the over-permissiveness of the above is a decision relating to the sex trafficking charge.
 An essential witness for the prosecution (and an alleged victim) lives a double life: On the normal, plain side, she presents herself as child-like, family loving, and innocent.
 On the alternative side, she has had a significant partner with an international reputation as a sexual “bad boy” with both civil and criminal challenges relating to sex.
 Her alleged sex trafficking experience was a self-styled enactment of a fantasy relating directly to her past, more extreme, sexual experiences.
 All of her alternative activities, fantasies, and proof of these things were barred from my trial.
 This was allegedly to “protect” the prosecution’s witness, but was done at the expense of justice.”**